wbamberg/web-security-docs/authentication/passwords.md

 Websites should use password storage and verification functions provided by a reputable framework, rather than trying to implement their own.
 For example, [Django](https://docs.djangoproject.com/en/5.0/topics/auth/passwords/) uses PBKDF2 by default but enables you to use a different algorithm if you choose.

 ## Weaknesses of password-based authentication

+The practices described above help reduce the threats posed to a password-based authentication system, but passwords remain an inherently vulnerable authentication method:

+- Although password managers and good password policies can help users choose strong passwords and not reuse passwords, they can't guarantee either outcome, leaving users vulnerable to credential stuffing and guessing attacks.

+- Even if users have strong passwords and do not reuse them, users remain vulnerable to phishing attacks.

+To address these attacks, developer should consider alternative methods, either instead of passwords or as additional authentication factors.